kaltura/DeveloperPortalDocs/documentation/Mobile-Video-Player-SDKs/v3_Android_QuickStart.md

         });
 ```

 4 .
-UPon completeion (onComplete), you'll receive the PKMediaEntry object with which you can populate the PlayerConfig.Media, create a player, and pass the configuration object into it.
+Once completed (onComplete), you'll receive the PKMediaEntry object with which you can populate the PlayerConfig.Media, create a player, and pass the configuration object into it.
 5 .
-If you have all the neccessary data for playback (your own MediaProvider), you can manually populate the Media object by calling setters on the PlayerConfig.Media object in the following way:
+If you have all the neccessary data for playback (your own MediaProvider), you can manually populate the media object by calling setters on the PlayerConfig.Media object in the following way:

 ```java
 @Override